 - Opportunities for business and community interaction

-Today, project teams are working toward this vision by studying design concepts to improve access to businesses, beautify the highway, enhance corridor safety, create biker- and pedestrian-friendly routes, and develop connectivity between the east and west sides of the corridor.
+Since then, the community has been working toward this vision by looking at concepts to improve access to businesses, beautify the highway, enhance corridor safety, create biker- and pedestrian-friendly routes, and develop connectivity between the east and west sides of the corridor.
+Through collaboration, a preferred concept has now been selected for further refinement.
 At this point in time, the project is not funded; as concepts are selected, funding will need to be incorporated into future plans.

 We can’t do this without help from the community and surrounding businesses.
 We want to hear from those who are impacted by the highway so that we can better improve it.
 On this site, you’ll find numerous ways to offer feedback or get involved in the project.